- Medical School - Cairo University, Cairo Egypt (1989-1996)

 - Pain Management

-Enas Kandil, M.D., M.Sc., FIPP, is an Assistant Professor in the Department of Anesthesiology and Pain Management at UT Southwestern Medical Center.
+Enas Kandil, M.D., M.Sc., FIPP, is an Associate Professor in the Department of Anesthesiology and Pain Management at UT Southwestern Medical Center.

 Dr. Kandil earned her medical degree at Cairo University in Egypt.
 She completed a residency in anesthesiology at Case Western Reserve University and a fellowship in pain management at the Cleveland Clinic Foundation.
 She also earned a Master of Clinical Science at UT Southwestern in 2015.